-Monitoring preserve enhancements is required to ensure that preserve enhancement become well established and to determine if remedial actions need to be taken to achieve the goals of the enhancement.
+Monitoring preserve enhancements if they are installed is required to ensure that preserve enhancement become well established and to determine if remedial actions need to be taken to achieve the goals of the enhancement.
 Monitoring is conducted regularly after planting, typically for a period of 3 years, or until it is determined the preserve enhancement plantings are established.
-Details of the monitoring program will be included in the preserve enhancement plan.
 After the establishment period, preserve enhancement monitoring is conducted in conjunction with the compliance monitoring and includes a cursory visual inspection of the enhancement plantings to ensure that they are healthy and providing the benefits they were designed to achieve.